 There are a number of ways of finding and checking a company’s Value Added Tax (VAT) number by name in the UK, including checking the company’s website and using the online HMRC checker.
 This applies whether you need to find a VAT a company company in the UK, Europe, or another part of the world where VAT is used.
 For your own business, knowing your VAT number is important when invoicing clients, preparing VAT returns, and making VAT payments.
-If you are unable to find a VAT number, don’t worry; there are several methods that can be employed to ensure you the correct information.
+If you cannot find a VAT number, don’t worry — there are reliable methods to obtain the correct information.
 In this article, we will explain all you need to know about finding a company’s VAT number by name in the UK.

 What is a VAT number?